At Left Handed Giant we recognise we are in the midst of a climate crisis.

 - We have switched out all lighting across our premises to ensure they are low energy use LED.
 In low usage areas in our Brewpub premises we have installed PIR lighting which turns off when the location is empty.

 - We are a Zero to Landfill business, working with Bristol Waste to ensure that all our waste is either recycled or diverted to be incinerated.
-Last year we recycled ??? of our waste, and we have targets to increase this number.

 - We have changed our can labels to cornstarch, a fully biodegradable material.